 Unfortunately, we cannot accept book requests online.
-Please CLICK HERE for a mailer that you can print out and give to your loved one inside to send to us.
-They don’t need to use this mailer– they can also just write us a letter.
+Please CLICK HERE for a mailer that you can print out and give to your loved one inside.
+They don’t need to use this mailer– it’s 100% optional.
+They can also just write us a letter.

-Please send book requests to our new, improved mailing address:
+Please send book requests to our new, improved (as of 2017) mailing address:

 Louisiana Books 2 Prisoners